 “The skills lab is a place where you can make mistakes, ask questions, and fumble with your IV tubing,” Reilly said.
 “When you eventually get to clinicals, you know exactly what you’re doing, and that you’re doing it correctly.”

 “The clinical instructors are very approachable, and, they know you’re practicing, so they’re really supportive,” she added.
 “They’ll walk you through everything and ask you questions outside of the patient’s room, so that when you walk in, you feel prepared.”

 After she graduates, Reilly plans to gain experience as a nurse before looking at graduate programs in nursing education.
-Her inspiration for earning her master of science in nursing degree is Karen Braccialarghe, assistant clinical professor at Elms.
+She intends to complete her master of science in nursing degree.